sttts/sttts.github.io/_posts/2016-01-13-kubernetes-node-evacuation.md

 Also note, that the replication controller behind the busybox pods already launched another pod `busybox-1riab` on another node.
 Perfect!

 Last but not least, note that the fluentd pods is restarted.
 This happens because it is not a scheduled pod going through the Kubernetes scheduler.
-It's a static pods which is started by the kubelet directly.
+It's a static pod which is started by the kubelet directly.
 We could add some more logic here like looking for the `kubernetes.io/config.mirror` annotation.
 But as it does not harm killing it we will keep the script as simple as it is.

+Q.E.D.